Frequently Asked Questions

 What can an agency do to improve its Best Places to Work scores?

-There are many steps that agencies can take to improve employee engagement, and we offer a variety of resources, events and types of assistance for federal managers to better understand their data and build a tailored plan.
+There are many steps that agencies can take to improve employee engagement, and we offer a variety of resources, events and assistance for federal managers to better understand their data and build a tailored plan.
 To help leaders drive reforms, we work in partnership with agencies to conduct custom data analysis and lead them through a series of activities that identify and address employee concerns.
 We also have compiled case studies that examine federal agencies that have successfully used their Best Places to Work data to drive change.
 Please see our resources page for more details.

 For Federal Job Seekers